alayacruz/E-commerce/README.md

 }
 ```

+### ML Dependencies
+See `ml/requirements.txt` for the full Python dependency list.

 ## 🔧 Configuration

-### Database (Prisma)
+### Database (Prisma + PostgreSQL)

-The project uses Prisma as the ORM.
-To initialize the database:
+The project uses Prisma as the ORM with PostgreSQL as the database, designed following ER modelling principles in BCNF.
+To initialise the database:

 ```bash
 cd backend